pravl/react-input-select-fields/README.md

 ### Form's Input and Select Element

-Demo and can be found in the storybook.
+Demo can be found in the storybook.

 #### Setup
 - Clone the repo.